Khao Manee - The Breed

 The Khao Manee does not have any food specificity like some breeds, but it is still necessary to make sure to offer him croquettes of superior quality.

-At Saphira Cattery, all our kittens and adult cats are fed with Pronature – Nordikö, chicken recipe (corn free and grain free).
+At Saphira Cattery, all our kittens and adult cats are fed with GO! – Lamb & Wild Boar recipe (Grain free and Corn free).

 See photo of the bag on the side.